max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

+			delayed.byTime(10)								// this will call the function in 10 seconds (function is called instantly if no argument given or if arg is '0') - the DoDelay instance is returned delayed.now()									// call the function with the given arguments now delayed.stop()									// this will cancel the scheduled function delayed.pause()                                 // pause (if running)
+         delayed.resume()                                // resume (if paused)
-			delayed.byTime(10)								// this will call the function in 10 seconds (function is called instantly if no argument given or if arg is '0') - the DoDelay instance is returned delayed.now()									// call the function with the given arguments now delayed.stop()									// this will cancel the scheduled function delayed.isWaiting()								// returns true if currently counting down to call the function delayed.createdAtTime							// the time at which this instance was created delayed.getTimeLeft()							// get the time left before the function is called (null if unused) delayed.getFramesLeft()							// the frames left before the function is called (null if unused) delayed.getGivenTime()							// get the amount of time that was last given to wait (null if none yet) delayed.getGivenFrames()						// get the amount of frames that was last given to wait (null if none yet)
+			delayed.isRunning()								// returns true if currently counting down to call the function delayed.createdAtTime							// the time at which this instance was created delayed.getTimeLeft()							// get the time left before the function is called (null if unused) delayed.getFramesLeft()							// get the frames left before the function is called (null if unused) delayed.getGivenTime()							// get the amount of time that was last given to wait (null if none yet) delayed.getGivenFrames()						// get the amount of frames that was last given to wait (null if none yet)